-ADVERSE EFFECTS MANAGEMENT A decrease in platelets will occur 7 to 10 days following treatment.
-You may bleed more easily than you normally do.
-Use a tooth brush with soft bristles Check with your pharmacist before taking medications with Aspirin[®], Ibuprofen or other anti-inflammatory drugs.
-Consult us if you bruise more easily than you normally do or if you have a tendency to bleed easily from the nose or the gums.
-You may experience a decrease of red blood cells following your treatment.
-This phenomenon is called anemia and is characterized by signs of fatigue, pale colour, dizziness and shortness of breath.
+Adverse effects Management You may experience a decrease of red blood cells following your treatment.
+This is called anemia and is characterized by signs of fatigue, pale colour, dizziness and shortness of breath.
 Keep active but respect signs of fatigue your body gives you; rest when you feel the need to.
 If you notice one or any of these effects, contact us.
 Flu-like symptoms may occur shortly after your treatment.
 You may experience mild to moderate symptoms consisting mainly of fever but also chills, headache, muscle or bone pain.
 These symptoms last only a few hours.
-If these symptoms bother you, your doctor or pharmacist may recommend a pain killer such as acetaminophen (Tylenol[®], Atasol[®]) If you experience fever and chills more than 48 hours after your treatment, you may have an infection.
+If these symptoms bother you, your doctor or pharmacist may recommend a pain killer such as acetaminophen (Tylenol[®], Atasol[®]).
+If you experience fever and chills more than 48 hours after your treatment, you may have an infection.
 Notify your doctor immediately or go to the Emergency Room.
-Water retention may occur and manifest itself by hands, ankles, feet swelling Keep your feet up while sitting Avoid wearing tight clothes or shoes Notify your physician if you experience rapid weight gain, shortness of breath or if you feel swollen A mild rash with or without itchiness may appear on your arms, legs, back and chest Consult your pharmacist or your doctor who will recommend appropriate measures.
+Water retention may occur and manifest itself by hands, ankles, feet swelling.
+Keep your feet up while sitting.
+Avoid wearing tight clothes or shoes.
+Notify your physician if you experience rapid weight gain, shortness of breath or if you feel swollen.
+A skin rash, usually mild, may occur following your treatment.
+It generally involves the trunk, the arms and legs and might be associated with itchiness.
+Consult your pharmacist or your doctor who will recommend appropriate measures.

+Pharmacist:

-Pharmacist: Phone:
+Phone:

-From h to h (Monday to Friday)
+from h to h (Monday to Friday)